madarahr/petrophysics-project/README.md

 - Data Cleaning (handling missing values, data types)
 - Plotting of well curves
-- Examination of mnemonics and the location in the .las files
+- Examination of mnemonics and the location inside the .las files

 # Why Regression Was Used: